Guide

 Identifies per-ASN community defaults: communities that appear in nearly every route from a given ASN.
 These defaults can be assumed present in a cache, encoding only exceptions (absent defaults) to save wire bytes.

-bin/ze-analyze analyze communities test/internet/latest-bview.gz
+bin/ze-analyze communities test/internet/latest-bview.gz

-bin/ze-analyze analyze communities --threshold 0.90 --format json test/internet/latest-bview.gz
+bin/ze-analyze communities --threshold 0.90 --format json test/internet/latest-bview.gz

-bin/ze-analyze analyze communities --post-policy test/internet/latest-bview.gz
+bin/ze-analyze communities --post-policy test/internet/latest-bview.gz

 Options: - --threshold (default 0.95): minimum frequency to be considered a default - --min-routes (default 1000): minimum routes from an ASN to generate defaults - --format (yaml or json) - --post-policy: strip action communities (simulates route server post-policy view)